sasozivanovic/memoize/README.md

    document --- during the normal compilation of the document.

 2. When you compile the document again, all the externalized stuff is split off the main document into separate files, called *memos*.
-(For this to work, the shell escape option must be enabled.)

 A memo is identified by the md5 sum of the code that produced it, so if you change the code, the memo will be recompiled (in fact, a new memo will be produced).

+# Basic usage #

+If you want to externalize TikZ pictures and Forest trees, say `\usepackage{memoize}`.
+That's it.
+If your situation is more complicated, read on.

 What can be memoized and how do we specify what should be memoized?
 While PGF, TikZ and Forest can only externalize their respective products,